Dual-space posterior sampling for Bayesian inference in constrained inverse problems: Numerical examples

 To examine the depth-dependent structure of the posterior, Figure~\ref{fig:marm-pdf-vertical} shows vertical profiles of the normalized posterior probability density at three lateral positions across the model ($X=2.75,~5.0,~8.75~\text{km}$).
 At each depth, the color intensity represents the probability density over velocity, with the true velocity overlaid as a red dotted curve.
 In the shallow section, the posteriors are tightly concentrated around the true velocity for all source configurations, reflecting the strong data constraints near the surface.
 With increasing depth, the posterior densities broaden and, in geologically complex regions, develop multimodal structure---indicating that several velocity values are consistent with the observed data.
 As the number of sources increases from $N_s = 17$ to $68$, the posteriors sharpen and the probability mass concentrates more tightly around the true velocity.
-This posterior contraction with increasing data coverage is a hallmark of well-calibrated Bayesian inference: each additional source provides independent constraints on the subsurface velocity, reducing the volume of model space consistent with the data and yielding tighter credible intervals.
+This posterior contraction with increasing data coverage is the behavior expected as the data become more informative: each additional source provides independent constraints on the subsurface velocity, reducing the volume of model space consistent with the data and yielding tighter credible intervals.
 The persistent broadening at depth, irrespective of source count, reflects the intrinsic resolution limits of surface-based seismic acquisition geometry.